The unitary patent is an intellectual property title which, unlike the European patent, operates within the legal framework of the European Union.

 Applicable Laws

-To fully understand the unitary patent, a number of legal instruments must be applied:
+To fully understand the unitary patent, a large number of legal provisions must be applied:

 • the Rules of Procedure of the UPC.